-This collection contains letters, photographs and newspaper clippings from Corporal Eugene Rogers Cadieux, United States Army Corps of Engineers.
+This collection contains letters, photographs and newspaper clippings from CPL Eugene Rogers Cadieux, USA.

 This collection is arranged by material type and date: Series 1: Correspondence from Eugene Cadieux to Nadia Cadieux--Series 2: Correspondence from Eugene Cadieux to Josephine Rogers--Series 3: Correspondence from Eugene Cadieux to Kathleen (Mrs. Roy) Flora--Series 4: Biographical Information--Series 5: Photographs.